Health Care Benefits: Nevada

 Author: Dora V. Lane, Holland & Hart LLP

-- Same-sex marriage and domestic partnerships are legal in Nevada.
+- Same-sex marriage is legal nationwide.
+Nevada also recognizes domestic partnerships.
 See Same-Sex Partner Benefits.

 - Small employers in Nevada (two to 50 employees) are eligible to purchase small group plans.
 See Health Coverage for Small Employers.

 - Group health plans must include coverage for certain maternity and dependent coverage.
 See Maternity and Dependent Coverage.

 - Health plans that provide coverage for mastectomies must provide coverage for reconstructive breast surgery.
 See Reconstructive Breast Surgery.

 - Health plans must provide coverage for certain other illnesses, diseases and medical and surgical procedures.
 See Diabetes Coverage; Prostate Cancer Screening Coverage; Mammogram and Pap Smear Coverage.

 - Health plans must provide coverage for certain specified health providers.
 See Coverage for Specified Providers.

 - Insurers are prohibited from discriminating against individuals for certain reasons.
 See Prohibition in Insurer Discrimination.